Create Vein Surface: Automation

 Control if/how sample gaps are treated:

 • 0: do not merge samples.
-Only the first HW and FW value will be used.
+Only the first HW and FW value are used.

-• 1: merge samples so that only the first HW and final FW (or end-of-hole if set) will be used.
+• 1: merge samples so that only the first HW and final FW (or end-of-hole if set) are used.

 • 2: ignore any samples that have multiple value intervals.